What Is a Conventional Loan?

 Features of an Adjustable Conventional Loan

-Many borrowers shy away from an adjustable rate conventional loan and prefer to stick with a traditional amortized loan.
-For borrowers whose income may go up, an adjustable rate mortgage might be just the ticket to help with the early years of payments.
+Many borrowers shy away from adjustable rate conventional loans.
+They prefer to stick with traditional amortized loans so there are no surprises with regard to mortgage payments that will come due down the road.
+But an adjustable rate mortgage might be just the ticket to help with the early years of payments for borrowers whose incomes can be expected to increase.

-- Adjustment periods can be monthly, every six months, or every year, among other choices.
+Adjustment periods can be monthly, quarterly, every six months, or every year.

 At the time of writing, Elizabeth Weintraub, CalBRE #00697006, is a Broker-Associate at Lyon Real Estate in Sacramento, California.